noodlemctwoodle/homeassistant/readme.md

-import GitHubButton from 'react-github-btn'

 # Home Asssistant Configuration

 Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.

-If you want to <GitHubButton href="https://github.com/noodlemctwoodle/homeassistant" data-icon="octicon-star" data-show-count="true" aria-label="Star noodlemctwoodle/homeassistant on GitHub">Star</GitHubButton> my repo
+If you want to <a class="github-button" href="https://github.com/noodlemctwoodle/homeassistant" data-icon="octicon-star" data-show-count="true" aria-label="Star noodlemctwoodle/homeassistant on GitHub">Star</a>

-If you wish to <GitHubButton href="https://github.com/noodlemctwoodle" data-show-count="true" aria-label="Follow me on GitHub">Follow @noodlemctwoodle</GitHubButton>
+If you wish to <a class="github-button" href="https://github.com/noodlemctwoodle" data-show-count="true" aria-label="Follow me on GitHub">Follow @noodlemctwoodle</a>

 ## Home Assistant Hardware Configuration
 - Intel NUC i3 Gen 7